Vehicle registration plates of Romania: Local administration plates

+and non-road going agricultural vehicles, such as combine harvesters, non-road-going tractors, or horse-drawn carts.

 The format of the plate is not standardized across all administrations.
 Most local authorities used a yellow plate, but there are exceptions like Cluj-Napoca, which used white plate similar to old German plates, but always bearing the letters CJ-N (from the city name's abbreviation), followed by 3 digits.